razee-io/Razee-io.github.io/kapitan.md

   used by our Template resource.
   - CRD: information on how to connect to the feature flag service.
-  - Controller: connects and processes feature flags for the cluster, and saves the date into the cluster for use by other resources.
+  - Controller: connects and processes feature flags for the cluster, and saves the data into the cluster for use by other resources.

 ### Extensible Controllers